-- 4.1.1 Require consultation and collaboration with key regional stakeholders in planning processes. - 4.1.2 Require the city to continue to participate in Edmonton Metropolitan Region Board activities. - 4.1.3 Require protection of the city's long-term growth interests through collaborative regional processes. - 4.1.4 Require the city to collaborate with stakeholders to implement the Edmonton Metropolitan Region Growth Plan, the Leduc County City of Leduc Intermunicipal Development Plan, and the City of Leduc Municipal Development Plan.
+- 4.1.1 Require consultation and collaboration with key regional stakeholders in planning processes. - 4.1.2 Require the city to continue to participate in Edmonton Metropolitan Region Board activities. - 4.1.3 Require protection of the city's long-term growth interests through collaborative regional processes. - 4.1.4 Require the city to collaborate with stakeholders to implement the Edmonton Metropolitan Region Growth Plan and the City of Leduc Municipal Development Plan.